 (e) by any other person approved by the licensing authority.

-(2) The Commissioner of Police may be represented before the licensing authority by a member of the Police Force, and where a member of the Police Force purports in any proceedings to represent the Commissioner of Police that person shall be deemed, in the absence of proof to the contrary, to have been authorised by the Commissioner of Police so to do.
+(2) The Commissioner of Police may be represented before the licensing authority by a police officer, and where a police officer purports in any proceedings to represent the Commissioner of Police that person shall be deemed, in the absence of proof to the contrary, to have been authorised by the Commissioner of Police so to do.

 [Section 17 amended: No. 12 of 1998 s.
-12.]
+12; No. 25 of 2023 s.
+21(1).]

 18. Witnesses and evidence, powers to summon etc.